 - Good programming skills.

-- Experience with modeling and simulation of power systems.
+- Experience with modelling and simulation of power systems.

 Please, before asking any questions, please check the FAQ.